 12. What Is The Most Common Type Of Client You Typically Work With?

 When meeting with a real estate agent, ask them about the types of businesses they usually represent.
-It may also let you know how well they can help you and what will be a good match for your needs.
+It may also let you know how well they will help you and what will suit your needs.

 13. In Your Opinion, How Long Will It Take To Locate A Qualified Buyer And Complete The Transaction?

-Once you’re ready to sell your commercial property, a real estate agent can provide you with an estimate of the time the process will last.
-This is crucial information to have so that you may prepare ahead of time.
+Once you’re ready to sell your commercial property, a real estate agent will provide you with an estimate of the time the process will last.
+This is crucial information to have so that you may prepare beforehand.

 14. What Will You Do To Market The Commercial Property For Sale?

-When you are ready to list your commercial property for sale, it is important to find a real estate agent who will be able to market the property effectively.
-There are several things that an agent can do to market a property, including placing ads in various online databases and websites, networking with brokers who represent potential buyers, and reaching out to potential buyers directly.
+When you are ready to list your commercial property for sale, finding a real estate agent who markets the property effectively is important.
+There are several things that an agent does to market a property, including:

 15. How Does The Listing, Contract, And Closing Process Work?